Baal Shem Tov, or Besht — the founder of Chasidism —

 Two Hoshanot for the planet

 The native American-led protest camp against the Dakota access pipeline (DAPL) was one of the more extraordinary environmental causes of the decade.
-The Dakota pipeline protest is among other things about protecting water as well as sacred land, both important themes of Sukkot.
+The Dakota pipeline protest focused on protecting sacred water as well as sacred land, both important themes of Sukkot.

 That year (5777/2016) we also had a drought in Western Mass.
 Drought, made more severe by climate disruption, has engendered civil wars and vast wildfires, like the one in California that happened even after the drought ended.
 Drought is a serious problem for Israel and Palestine as well - a 2000 Ben Gurion University report projected ecosystems shifting 300-500 km north under climate change conditions, and Israel is only about 320 km from north to south.
 (Here's a link for more recent projections of the impact of climate change on Israel.)

 The Hoshanah I wrote ("A Hoshana for our planet") focused especially on aspects of climate change like drought, flooding, and ocean acidification and on other impacts of oil and gas, though it also includes a few other ecosystem threats that we face today, as well as a plea for refugees.
 Similar to traditional Hoshanot, this Hoshana goes (approximately) in alphabetical order, though I don't try to hit every letter.

 The second liturgy, a cycle of seven (brief) Hoshanot roughly corresponding to the days of creation, was written more recently.
 It includes issues climate change issues and extinctions like the first, but also more general appreciations and prayers for the order of the natural world.